 In Switzerland, everyone is permitted to roam nature freely on foot, with very few restrictions.
 The basis for this is article 699 of the Swiss Civil Code and article 14 of the Federal Act on Forest.
-This applies not only to forests and meadows, but also to wasteland like rocks or scree.
+This applies not only to forests and meadows, but also to wasteland like rocks/scree or glaciers.

 For the SOTA activator, this means that almost any HB summit that is listed in the SOTA database may be activated, without asking anybody for permission, even though some of these summits may be on private land.